Intel Case Study: Marketing Strategy and Pricing Strategy

 Marketing Strategy of Intel

-The company has become a global leader in the technology sector because of its marketing approach.
-The following are some essential components of Intel’s marketing strategies:-
+The Intel marketing strategy has played a pivotal role in establishing the company as a global leader in the technology sector.
+The following are some essential components of Intel’s marketing strategies:

 • Brand Recognition – The business launched a successful marketing effort called “Intel Inside” in 1991, which helped it establish itself as the industry leader.
 Even today, “Intel” stands for performance and quality.